Nazgûl, the Black Gate, and other fantastic stories from the Lord of the Rings

 Far behind the battle the River had been swiftly bridged, and all day more force and gear of war had poured across.
 Now at last in the middle of the night the assault was loosed.
 The vanguard passed through the trenches of fire by many devious paths that had been left between them.
 On they came, reckless of their loss as they approached the wall.
 But indeed there were too few now left there to do them great damage, though the light of the fires showed up many a mark for archers of such skill as Gondor once had boasted.
 Then perceiving that the valour of the City was already beaten down, the hidden Captain put forth his strength.
 Slowly the great siege-towers built in Osgiliath rolled forward through the dark.
 The first circle of the city lay burning.

 Note: Siege towers came into use early in the wars, enabling attackers to fight on the same level as their opponents.
-Many of the larger ones were equipped with one of the missile throwing devices described in the preceding paragraphs, and most of them had drawbridges so that the soldiers manning them would have easy access to the ramparts and battlements.
+Many of the larger ones were equipped with missile throwing devices, and most of them had drawbridges so that the soldiers manning them would have easy access to the ramparts and battlements.
 Some of them were mounted on great wheels of solid oak, consisted of several stories, and rose to a height of 150.’
 The largest siege tower recorded was one Richard I had constructed tall enough to overlook the walls of Acre in 1191.

 The drums rolled louder.
 Fires leaped up.
 Great engines crawled across the field; and in the midst was a huge ram, great as a forest-tree, a hundred feetin length, swinging on mighty chains.
 Long had it been forging in the dark smithies of Mordor, and its hideous head, founded of black steel, was shaped in the likeness of a ravening wolf; on it spells of ruin lay.
 Grond they named it, in memory of the Hammer of the Underworld of old.
 Great beasts drew it, orcs surrounded it, and behind walked mountain-trolls to wield it.